PrestaShop/docs/development/architecture/migration-guide/testing/behat.md

 It is important that you get familiar with the `Behats` principles before reading further.
 You can find the official behat documentation [here](https://docs.behat.org/en/latest/guides.html).
 {{% /notice %}}

 A behaviour (`behat`) tests are a part of integration tests.
 They allow testing how multiple components are working together.
-In PrestaShop, behats are used to test the `Application` and `Domain` layer integration - basically all the [CQRS]({{ relref "/8/development/architecture/domain/cqrs" }}) commands and queries.
+In PrestaShop, behats are used to test the `Application` and `Domain` layer integration - basically all the [CQRS]({{< relref "/8/development/architecture/domain/cqrs.md" >}}) commands and queries.

 ## Database

+### Global dump
 During behat tests the actual database queries are executed, therefore before testing you need to run a command `composer create-test-db` to create a test database.

 {{% notice %}}
-The `create-test-db` script installs a fresh prestashop with fixtures in a new database called `test_{your database name}` and dumps the database in your machine `/tmp` directory named `ps_dump.sql`.
-That `ps_dump.sql` is later used to reset the database.
+The `create-test-db` script installs a fresh prestashop with fixtures in a new database called `test_{your database name}` and dumps the database in your machine `/tmp` directory named `ps_dump_database_name_8.0.0.sql`.
+That `ps_dump_database_name_8.0.0.sql` is later used to reset the database.
 You can check the actual script for more information - [/tests/bin/create-test-db.php](https://github.com/PrestaShop/PrestaShop/blob/develop/tests/bin/create-test-db.php).
 {{% /notice %}}

+### Tables dump
+During the test database creation a global dump is created, but some dumps for each table are also created, and a checksum of each table is also performed for each table.
+So for `product` table, for example, you will get two files in your `/tmp` folder:
+- `ps_dump_database_name_8.0.0_ps_product.sql`: contains the dump that allows to clean and restore all the data in `product` table
+- `ps_dump_database_name_8.0.0_ps_product.md5`: the Checksum value (returned by MySQL function) after the test database has been installed with fixtures data

+With those two files it is possible to:
+- restore a specific table independently instead of restoring the whole database
+- compare the current checksum with the saved one to pre-check if a restore is needed

+This allows restoring the DB fixtures more efficiently and more quickly.

+### Restore commands
+When testing behat scenarios it might be useful to sometimes restore the initial database content (because some scenarios messed with the current content or any other reason).
+In those case two composer commands are available:
+- `composer restore-test-db`: drop the whole database and restore its whole content with a single dump (safer but longer)
+- `composer restore-test-tables`: check for each table if it was modified, when necessary drop the table and restore the table content (faster, recommended)

+{{% notice %}}
+These composer methods are useful when testing a feature only during development.
+But in the end each scenario is responsible for setting the database correctly and, most of all, cleaning it after it is over. **ALWAYS leave the database in the state it was previously**.
+So each feature must handle database restoration dedicated steps or custom hooks (see below).
+{{% /notice %}}

 ## Behats structure in PrestaShop

-Behat related files are located in [tests/Integration/Behaviour/](https://github.com/PrestaShop/PrestaShop/tree/1.7.8.x/tests/Integration/Behaviour).
+Behat related files are located in [tests/Integration/Behaviour/](https://github.com/PrestaShop/PrestaShop/tree/develop/tests/Integration/Behaviour).
 This directory contains following files:
 - [behat.yml]({{< relref "#behatyml">}}) - this is the test suites configuration file which describes feature paths and contexts for every test suite.
 It can be passed as an argument when running the tests like this `./vendor/bin/behat -c tests/Integration/Behaviour/behat.yml`.
 - bootstrap.php - this file loads the `Kernel` for a behat tests environment.
-- Features - this directory contains all the [Scenarios](https://github.com/PrestaShop/PrestaShop/tree/1.7.8.x/tests/Integration/Behaviour/Features/Scenario) and [Contexts](https://github.com/PrestaShop/PrestaShop/tree/1.7.8.x/tests/Integration/Behaviour/Features/Context).
+- Features - this directory contains all the [Scenarios](https://github.com/PrestaShop/PrestaShop/tree/develop/tests/Integration/Behaviour/Features/Scenario) and [Contexts](https://github.com/PrestaShop/PrestaShop/tree/develop/tests/Integration/Behaviour/Features/Context).
 More about it [below]({{< relref "#features" >}}).

 ## Features